Usufructs in Thailand

 The Transfer of UsufructsTransfer to a Third Party

-The beneficiary in a usufruct scenario may also transfer his rights to the usufruct to a third party according to the Civil and Commercial Code of section 1422.
+The beneficiary in a usufruct scenario may also transfer his rights to the usufruct to a third party according to Section 1422 of the Civil and Commercial Code.
+In such a case, when the transferee violates the terms of the usufruct, the owner of the immovable property can likewise sue the transferee directly.

 The grantor of the usufruct however will still claim for damages caused by the third party directly against the usufructuary.